- Rhode Island College Student Organization Registration for Existing Groups

 Rhode Island College Departments can also place orders by completing the Form and bringing it to Student Union 435.
 Departments are given 1 FREE SA Marketing order per semester.
 Additional orders are billed to the department.

-At the beginning of the school year, each student organization must meet with either the Assistant Director, Student Activities or a designated Student Activities Staff member to review the policies and procedures in event planning at the College, available resources, and student organization responsibilities.
-The Organizational President and an additional officer must attend the meeting.
+At the beginning of the school year, each student organization must meet with either the Program Coordinator, Student Activities or a designated Student Activities Staff member to review the policies and procedures in event planning at the College, available resources, and student organization responsibilities.
+The organization president should attend this meeting, but another officer may go in their place.
 In addition, other officers and the organization's advisor are invited to attend.
 To set up a meeting, call 456-2706.

 RIC Student Activities sends regular bulletins to student organization officers and advisors, which include updates on events, resources, services, important deadlines, and other pertinent information.
 Past editions of these bulletins, called the RIC Student Organization News, are posted below.
 To request to have an announcement added to the News, send the information to Mike Giacalone, Program Coordinator, Student Activities.